Ecodesign Guideline correctly applied: These requirements result for your CE-compliant product

 Why is it important that products comply with the directive?

-The aim of the Directive is to address the overall negative impact of products on the environment, including resource consumption and pollutant emissions, by taking into account the principles of sustainable development throughout the life cycle of a product.
+The aim of the Directive is to address the overall negative impact of products on the environment, including resource consumption and pollutant emissions, by considering the principles of sustainable development throughout the life cycle of a product.

 This Directive aims to achieve a high level of environmental protection by reducing the potential environmental impact of energy-related products, which will ultimately benefit consumers and other end users.
 Sustainable development also requires adequate consideration of the health, social and economic consequences of the measures envisaged.
 Improving the energy and resource efficiency of products contributes to the security of energy supply and to reducing the demand for natural resources, which are prerequisites for healthy economic activity and thus for sustainable development.